 A mock interview will help you prepare for future interviews and increase your confidence in your interview skills.
 The mock interview is two parts; a simulated interview between yourself and a career educator, which can be recorded and shared with you, and a debrief to get constructive feedback and tips for improvement.
 We can practice with you just to practice, or to help you prepare for an actual interview.

 We offer mock interviews to prepare students for not only an interview for a job, internship, co-op Practicum, research position, or other work-type experience, but also to those interviewing for admission to medical, dental, graduate or other professional school programs and to those going on a case-style interview.

 Scheduling a Mock Interview

 - A previously reviewed resume or CV, a copy of your graduate or professional school essay, and/or a position or program description can be helpful in guiding the interview.
-Please upload these to your Handshake account at least two business days prior to your mock interview.

 - In the scheduling notes, if you have an actual interview coming up, let us know with what organization, for what position, and on what date.